-Parents should help to reduce stress by limiting their child’s activities during the first week of school.
+During the first week of school, parents should help to reduce stress by limiting their child’s activities.
 Try to keep evenings as non-rushed as possible.

 First Day of School Anxiety

-Whether it’s a kindergartener who isn’t sure what to expect, or a teenager entering high school who’s feeling a little intimidated but won’t admit it; if your child has separation anxiety and lots of tears, try to stay calm and positive.
+Whether it’s a kindergartener who isn’t sure what to expect, or a teenager entering high school who’s feeling a little intimidated but won’t admit it...if your child has separation anxiety or lots of tears, try to stay calm and positive.
 If you react strongly, it may make the child more upset.
-Providing plenty of reassurance that you love them and that you’ll be back is good, but reinforcing your child’s ability to cope and adjust is more important.
+Providing plenty of reassurance that you love them and that you’ll be back is good, but reinforcing your child’s ability to cope and adjust is just as important.